ampl/amplpyfinance/docs/source/index.rst

 This package replicates some financial portfolio optimization models from `pypfopt <https://github.com/robertmartin8/PyPortfolioOpt>`_ using `amplpy <https://github.com/ampl/amplpy>`_ and provides a similar interface.
-The main purpose of this project is to ilustrate how to use **amplpy** with financial models.
+The main purpose of this project is to illustrate how to use ``amplpy`` with financial models and how to :ref:`deploy containerized applications<deployment>` using it.

 Notebooks
 `````````